A Welcoming Christian Church in Southaven, MS

 Tryston’s great-grandmother is on dialysis

-For the health care community dealing with the surge of covid
+For the health care community dealing with the covid surge

 For those who are very ill & their families